 Examiners' ballots.
-Each examiner must complete and submit to the Chair a written ballot indicating his/her evaluation of the thesis and oral examination.
-The External Examiner does not need to submit his/her ballot by mail or electronic means as the chair attests to the vote on the voting ballot.
+Each examiner must complete and submit to the Chair a written ballot indicating their evaluation of the thesis and oral examination.
+The External Examiner does not need to submit their ballot by mail or electronic means as the chair attests to the vote on the voting ballot.